 The Green Gully Track, on the other hand, is a chance to leave your wheels behind and explore a seldom-seen circuit within the Apsley-Macleay gorge system on two feet.
 Over four lung-busting yet eye-opening days, the track cuts a 65km loop through what were once private mustering properties owned and tamed by the Youdale and O’Keefe families for the latter half of the 1900s.

 The stock routes they blazed are characterised by old corrugated huts and timber holding pens spaced a day’s muster apart.
-For the purpose of the walk, these huts and management trails have been stitched together with sections of bush track, one near-vertical ridge tumble, and an epic ‘foot spa’ day that’ll see you wading thigh-deep up a creek.
+For the purpose of the walk, which was established in 2011, these huts and management trails have been stitched together with sections of bush track, one near-vertical ridge tumble, and an epic ‘foot spa’ day that’ll see you wading thigh-deep up a creek.

-Day three’s obstacle course of boulders and log-jams is slow-going and squelchy, but rewarded with swims in deep inky pools and much child-like rollicking in the torrents of Green Gully canyon.
+Day three’s obstacle course of boulders and log-jams is slow-going and squelchy, but rewarded with swims in deep inky pools and much larking around in the torrents of Green Gully canyon.
 In summer, the cool mountain water offers relief of the sweetest kind, but don’t be surprised if your socks ice up in winter.
-And we can’t stress enough our respect for the walkers who pushed through this stage of the walk in flood, slogging away with water levels sometimes up to their necks.
+And we can’t stress enough our admiration for walkers who have pushed through this stage of the walk in flood, slogging away with water levels sometimes up to their necks.
 Yikes.

 To put things further into perspective, climbing out of the gully again on day four – in which a whopping 900m in elevation is gained over the first three k’s – is a welcome relief after all the leg wobbles and toe bang of the previous days.